It is official! My. kids. have. toys.

 Sew the flap down, but do not sew the draw string to your fabric.
 It will be in the tube loosely.

 The most important part that you need to line up is the top edges where your draw strings are.
-(If you are new to sewing you are bound to have some edges not lining up correctly.
+(If you're new to sewing you're bound to have some edges not lining up correctly.
 That's ok.
 Just trim them so that everything is even before you start sewing.
 Ha!
-Don't tell the experts I told you to do this.
+Don't tell the experts I told you to do this.)

-Step 11: Sew around the 3 edges (NOT THE TOP EDGE) using a 1/2 inch seam.
+Sew around the 3 edges (NOT THE TOP EDGE) using a ½ inch seam.
 It is really important that you catch the draw string in the seam here.
-Go slow cause it's thick.
+Go slowly cause it's thick.

 Trim any uneven spots after you sew your first seam and then serge the edges.
 If you don't have a serger (like me) just sew along the edge with your zig-zag stitch.

-What do you think?
-Do you make an effort to make the toys in your house organized?
 I've been working on getting our play space (our loft) a fun place to be.
-So far I've created a completely kid friendly ottoman, a reading nook , and a fun place to display the kid’s art!
+So far I've created a completely kid friendly ottoman, reading nook , and a fun place to display the kids' art!